 Reference Frame Notes¶

-When dealing with orientation data such as Euler angles, Quaternions and Rodrigues vectors the user will often need to ensure that both the sample reference frame and the crystal reference frame are in alignment.
+When dealing with orientation data such as Euler angles, Quaternions and Rodrigues vectors, the user will often need to ensure that the proper convention is followed to transform data from the sample reference frame to the crystal reference frame.
 DREAM.3D makes the following assumptions about reference frames:

-- Rotations indicate the rotation of the sample reference frame to the crystal reference frame
+- A rotations always transforms the sample reference frame to the crystal reference frame.

 DREAM.3D can represent orientations in seven different forms: